-Squash are popular with home gardeners.
-But questions can arise around when to harvest squash.
-Is the best time when to pick squash the same for all kinds of squash?
-Is the size of summer squash or winter squash a factor in when to pick it?
+Squash plants are popular with home gardeners, but questions can arise around when to harvest squash.
+Is the best time to pick squash the same for all kinds of squash?
+Is the size of summer squash or winter squash a factor in when to pick?
 Read on to find out.

-Summer squash include zucchini, yellow crookneck, patty pan or scallop, yellow straightneck and any other squash that has a thin, tender skin.
+Summer squash includes any squash that has a thin, tender skin such as:

-Winter squash includes butternut, acorn, spaghetti, buttercup and any squash that you can store through the winter.
+Winter squash includes any squash that you can store through the winter.
+Popular types are:

 Winter squash are used when they are fully mature.
 This means that the best time to harvest squash of this variety is at the very end of the growing season, right around the time of first frost.
 If by chance your vine is damaged by pests or weather that forces you to harvest early, other indicators of a winter squash that is ready to pick is to tap on it gently.
 If it feels solid and sounds slightly hollow, than it is ready to be picked.